r94l/gitops-aks-azure/README.md

 # AKS GitOps Platform - Terraform + ArgoCD on Azure

 A production-ready Infrastructure-as-Code project that provisions an **Azure Kubernetes Service (AKS)** cluster and sets up a full **GitOps workflow** using **ArgoCD**, all managed through **Terraform**.
-The project deploys a three-tier web application (React frontend, Node.js backend, PostgreSQL database) across three isolated environments — dev, test, and prod.
+The project deploys a three-tier web application (React frontend, Node.js backend, PostgreSQL database) across three isolated environments: dev, test and prod.

 ---

 ## 🧠 What This Project Does

 This project automates the end-to-end provisioning of a cloud-native deployment platform on Azure.
-Instead of manually configuring Kubernetes clusters or deploying applications by hand, everything — from infrastructure to application delivery — is defined as code and driven by Git.
+Instead of manually configuring Kubernetes clusters or deploying applications by hand, everything from infrastructure to application delivery is defined as code and driven by Git.

 Key capabilities:
 - **Terraform provisions the AKS cluster** including auto-scaling node pools, Azure AD RBAC integration, Azure CNI networking, and Azure Key Vault for secrets management